 Section 16(a) of the Exchange Act requires our officers, directors, and persons owning more than ten percent of a registered class of our equity securities ("ten percent stockholders") to file reports of ownership and changes of ownership with the SEC.
-Officers, directors, and ten-percent stockholders are required by the SEC regulations to furnish us with copies of all Section 16(a) reports they file with the SEC.
-To the best of our knowledge, based solely on review of the copies of such reports and amendments thereto furnished to us, we believe that during our Transition Period ended March 31, 2008, all Section 16(a) filing requirements applicable to our officers, directors, and ten percent stockholders were met except for the following: one Form 4 report was not timely filed by Eugen Barteska as to one transaction, one Form 4 was not timely filed by Adi McAbian as to one transaction, one Form 4 report was not timely filed by Ian Aaron as to one transaction, one Form 4 was not timely filed by Peter Guber as to one transaction and one Form 4 report was not timely filed by Bruce Stein as to one transaction.
+Officers, directors, and tenpercent stockholders are required by the SEC regulations to furnish us with copies of all Section 16(a) reports they file with the SEC.
+To the best of our knowledge, based solely on review of the copies of such reports and amendments thereto furnished to us, we believe that during the fiscal year ended March 31, 2010, all Section 16(a) filing requirements applicable to our officers, directors, and ten percent stockholders were met except for the following: one Form 4 report was not timely filed by Trinad Capital Master Fund, Ltd and Robert Ellin with respect to one transaction.